NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 * `<model_name>/loss_function.py` - loss function for the model

-In the root directory `./` of this repository, the `./train.py` script is used for training while inference can be executed with the `./inference.py` script.
-The script `./models.py` is used to construct a model of requested type and properties.
+In the root directory `./` of this repository, the `./train.py` script is used for training, while inference can be executed with the `./inference.py` script.
+The script `./models.py` is used to construct a model of the requested type and properties.

-The repository is structured similarly to the [NVIDIA Tacotron2 Deep Learning example](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2), so that they could be combined in more advanced use cases.
+The repository is structured similarly to the [NVIDIA Tacotron2 Deep Learning example](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2) so that they could be combined in more advanced use cases.

 ### Parameters